vlingo/xoom-symbio-jdbc/README.md

 We welcome you to add support for your favorite database!

 ## Docker and Bouncing the Server Volume
-Postrgres must be run for some tests.
+Postrgres and MySQL must be run for some tests.
 See the `pgbounce.sh`.
-This shell script can be used to bounce the Postgres volume named in `docker-compose.yml`:
+This shell script can be used to bounce the Postgres (and MySQL) volume named in `docker-compose.yml`:

   `vlingo-symbio-jdbc-postgres`